audy/le-painting/readme.md

 docker-compose up -d --build
 ```

+### First Time

-You need to run a few extra commands on the first time deploy to create the
+The first time you deploy, you need to run a few extra commands to create the
 database and run the migrations:

 ```bash